sv-cover/cover-php/bulma_progress.md

 - If a committee member stops being a member, they are invisible to non-admins on the committee page.
 Is this a good idea?
 - The head>title separator is weird (::) and I hate it.
 - How to display metadata?
 Eg. forum messages, announcements, search results, photo album
+- Icons in buttons?
+- How to do subnavigation in mailinglists?
+Current solution doesn't have h1 (needed for sr)
+- Deprecate horizontal banner rotator?